Oxford United F.C.: Statistics and records

 The largest recorded home attendance was during a match against Preston North End in the sixth round of the FA Cup, at the Manor Ground, on 29 February 1964.
 The attendance was 22,750, which exceeded the stadium's capacity, so scaffolding was needed in order to create temporary stands for the additional supporters.
 The largest attendance at the Kassam Stadium for a football match was 12,243 during the final game of the 2005–06 League Two season against Leyton Orient.
-Oxford's largest-ever scoreline was a 9–1 win in the FA Cup first round versus Dorchester Town on 11 November 1995.
-In the league, their largest win was 7–0 versus Barrow in Division Four.
+Oxford's largest-ever scoreline was a 9–1 win in the FA Cup first round against Dorchester Town on 11 November 1995.
+In the league, their largest victory was a 7–0 win against Barrow in Division Four.
 Their largest defeat is 7–0 away to Sunderland in 1998 and to Wigan Athletic in 2017.
 Their longest unbeaten run in the league was 20 matches in 1984, with their record longest winning run of nine games in the 2020–21 season.

 John Shuker holds the record for the most league appearances with 478 between 1962 and 1977.
 John Aldridge holds the record for most league goals scored in a season in the 1984–85 season, scoring 30.
 Graham Atkinson holds the record for the most league goals with 77, as well as most overall goals with 107.
 The most capped player in internationals is Jim Magilton, with 18 caps for Northern Ireland.
 The largest amount of money Oxford have received by selling a player was an estimated £3,000,000 for Kemar Roofe's transfer to Leeds United in July 2016.
 The largest transfer fee Oxford have paid was £470,000 for Dean Windass' transfer from Aberdeen in August 1998, though the undisclosed fee paid for Marvin Johnson at the start of the 2016–17 season is thought to have exceeded this figure.
 Oxford are the only team in history to have been promoted consecutively from Division Three to the First Division as champions.